vaishnavi-dbs11/Oracle-Hr-Project/README.md

-# 🎯 Reports
+# 🎯 Employee - Manager Reports

-📘 Project Overview
+📘 Project Overview :

-🧠 Objective

-# 🎯 1.
-Find Employees with Their Managers’ Names

-🧠 Differences:
+1. Learning how self Joim works

+2. Co-related Subqueries used to acheive Same result

+3. self- reference nature of self join and subquey

+4. Why Self Join is more Efficient

+📘 Analysis :

+Points 1 & 2 are explained with Psudocodes:

+3. 🧠 Similarity and self- reference nature of self join and subquey :

+Both access the same table twice.

+Both are logically self-references.

+4. 🧠 Differences and Why Self Join is more Efficient :

 ⚙️Self Join